luisdecker/biomass-prediction/README.md

-# mde-experiments
+# biomass-prediction
-Experiments with deep neural networks for monocular depth estimation
+Experiments with deep neural networks for estimating biomass from images